pxyxyrus/2022_blockchain_casehack_contract/README.md

 * Transferring is allowed.
 * Registration periods, major restrictions, class availability, time conflicts, and credit limits are implemented.
 * The uri function shows the class information on the UW time schedule page.

+### UWClassesArchive(ERC-1155)
+* The token ID represents the course ID.
+* Student accounts that own the UWID NFT are only allowed to archive(mint) classes.
+* Transferring is not allowed.